 Price (adelaide) Elementary School

-- Price (adelaide) Elementary School's student population of 808 students has stayed relatively flat over five school years.
+- Price (adelaide) Elementary School's student population of 751 students has declined by 5% over five school years.

 |Grades Offered||Grades Kindergarten-6|